keviinfoes/ZKRandao/README.md

 # ZKRandao
 A randao implementation for RNG (random number generator).
 ZK-snarks are used in the RNG proces, the ZK-snarks are NOT used for anonymity.
-This implementation uses the [ZoKrates](https://zokrates.github.io) toolbox for the ZK-snarks.
+This implementation uses the [ZoKrates](https://zokrates.github.io) toolbox for the ZK-snarks, specific the GM17 scheme.
 This is a POC implementation and runs on the **testnet Ropsten**.

-*WARNING: for this POC we are using the G16 scheme for ZK-snarks which is subject to malleability.
-See [G16](http://zokrates.github.io/reference/proving_schemes.html#g16-malleability) for implications.*

 *WARNING: zk-snarks need a trusted set-up.
 The setup was performed on creation of the verifier contract.
 Because it is a POC no measures where taken to guarantee the destroyal of the toxic waste (the file that can be used to generate false proofs).*